Find us on Facebook!

 Vision, Mission and/or Purpose of Organization

-The Mission of the Community Guidance Center is to provide comprehensive, trauma-informed Mental Health and Behavioral Wellness Services, plus programming in Case Management, Early Intervention, and Intellectual Disability, all in support of individuals and families living with acute or chronic mental health concerns in our communities.
+The Purpose of the Community Guidance Center is to provide comprehensive, trauma-informed Mental Health and Behavioral Wellness services, including Therapy, Counseling, and Psychiatry, plus programming in Case Management, Early Intervention, and Intellectual/Developmental Disability, all in support of individuals and families living with acute or chronic mental health concerns in our communities.

 History of Organization